 Configure Module

-For the ME910C1-WW module, do the following.
+For the ME910C1-WW module, the following should be done:

 AT#USBCFG=3